 We see in thinkers like John Stuart Mill, who died just six years before the premiere of A Doll’s House, that morality and religion are only loosely coupled.
 For Mill, and his father, Christianity actually undermined morality.

-Many Christians—those who have looked more deeply into the issue—will tell you that the Christian gospel has nothing to do with reforming or improving behavior; it’s not a program for moral improvement.
-According to this view, no human being can ever be good; only God is good.
+Many Christians—those who have looked more deeply into the issue—will tell you that the Christian gospel has nothing to do with reforming or improving behavior; it’s not a program for moral improvement or character rehabilitation—and it certainly isn’t about prosperity or personal achievement!
+According to this correct reading of the New Testament, no human being can ever be good; only God is good.
 Jesus, by his own admission, wasn’t even good.
-See Mark 10:18.
+See Mark 10:18: “And Jesus said to him, ‘Why do you call me good.
+No one is good except God alone.’”
 The Christian gospel is about being loved by God (and loving one another) despite human immorality or sin.
-This is how the New Testament broke from the Old Testament.
+This is how the New Testament broke from the Old Testament, which is all about morality and punishment for transgressions.